JuanFKurucz/reto1-data/data/pipeline/README.md

 # Pentaho pipeline

+## Project info

+The main file f the project is `Main.kjb`, use it to run the pipeline.

 ## Required to run

 A database named `stg` and another one named `datawarehouse` will be created if not existent.
 If manually created a public schema has to be created for it to work.